sky-shiny/smolder/README.md

-password | basic auth password cookie | cookie object to append to requests instansiation data | data for POST or PUT. validate_cert | Should we verify the ssl cert when making an https request?
+password | basic auth password cookie | cookie object to append to requests instansiation data | data for POST or PUT. file | provide dummy "filename" and dummy "content" as json arguments.
+Uploads the content as filename to the specified host. validate_cert | Should we verify the ssl cert when making an https request?
 Defaults to False.

 *: required